-3. Countries may vote "No with Rights" to be given a 30-second speech after the vote to explain their position if the item passes
+3. Countries may vote "No with Rights" to be given a 30-second speech

-23. Motion to Set the Order of the Agenda (see Page 18)
+23. Motion to Set the Order of the Agenda (see Page 19)

-~ Establish the order in which Agenda topics will be discussed throughout Council Sessions IN ORDER------ Council Sessions
+~ Establish the order in which Agenda topics will be discussed throughout Council Sessions

+REQUIRES----- Second | >50% Vote

-DETAILS------1.
-Council remains on the General Speakers List until this motion passes 2.
-Topics retain the number originally listed on the Agenda, a detail particularly important to the Chair for giving draft resolution designations 3.
+DETAILS-----1.
+Council remains on the General Speakers List until this motion passes

+- 2. Topics retain the number originally listed on the Agenda, a detail particularly important to the Chair for giving draft resolution designations - 3.
 Changes to the Agenda order must be reported to the Secretariat

-24. Motion to Suspend the Meeting (see Page 30)
+24. Motion to Suspend the Meeting (see Page 31)